 Our newest hospital

 A community of half a million is eagerly anticipating the brand new Midland Metropolitan Hospital.
-It will be worth the wait.
-Its opening in Spring 2019 will be the beginning of a fresh chapter in our ambitious journey to be the nation’s leading provider of integrated care.
+The opening will be the beginning of a fresh chapter in our ambitious journey to be the nation’s leading provider of integrated care.

 As well as being the closest adult hospital to Birmingham’s busy city centre, Midland Metropolitan Hospital will offer dedicated maternity and children’s services.
 Crucially, it will bring together teams who provide acute, emergency care, in line with the views expressed in our public consultation.